xXSirGamesXx/HungerGames/README.md

 ---------
 COMPILING IT WITH pmt.mcpe.me WILL MAKE THE PLUGIN CORRUPTED.
 DOWNLOAD FROM _RELEASES_ [HERE](https://github.com/InfinityGamers/HungerGames-UPDATED/releases/latest)

-A HungerGames plugin for PocketMine-MP developed by xBeastMode
+A HungerGames plugin for PocketMine-MP developed by xBeastMode continued by xXSirGamesXx
 --------------------------------------------------------------

 #New Features?